Additional Magnetic Resonance Imaging Program Requirements

-The Magnetic Resonance Imaging (MRIT) program is a 12-month post-associate degree program that provides didactic and clinical instruction to currently certified American Registry of Radiologic Technologist (ARRT) or Nuclear Medicine Technology Certification Board (NMTCB) ] and state licensed (as applicable) Medical Radiologic Technologists (MRTs), Registered Diagnostic Medical Sonographers (RDMS) or Registered nurses (RNs).
+The Magnetic Resonance Imaging (MRIT) program is a 12-month post-associate degree program that provides didactic and clinical instruction to currently certified American Registry of Radiologic Technologist (ARRT) or Nuclear Medicine Technology Certification Board (NMTCB) and state licensed (as applicable) Radiation Therapy Technologists.

-Students currently enrolled in a JRCERT accredited school may apply however at a minimum the associate’s degree must be awarded prior to admission and the ARRT primary certification registry examination must be passed within 6 weeks of enrollment or the student may be administratively withdrawn from the program.
+Students currently enrolled in a JRCERT accredited school may apply however at a minimum the associate degree must be awarded prior to admission and the ARRT primary certification registry examination must be passed within 6 weeks of enrollment or the student may be administratively withdrawn from the program.
 A student will not but eligible for clinical placement if the registry examination has not been passed.
-Applicants with a bachelor’s degree in a related science field may be considered for admission on a case by case basis subject to approval from the Dean.
 Limited-MRTs, LVNs, LPNs, Medical Assistant and similar Para-professional credentials are not eligible to apply for this program.

 This certification will prepare students to make an application to sit for the post-primary certification examination in Magnetic Resonance Imaging administered by the American Registry of Radiologic Technologist (ARRT) pending review and approval by ARRT.

-The application opens on June 1 (or the first business day thereafter) and remains open until July 1 at 4 p.m., OR UNTIL ALL CLINICAL SLOTS HAVE BEEN FILLED.
-The program begins in the fall semester.
-There is no spring or summer admittance.
+The application opens on September 1 (or the first business day thereafter) and remains open until December 1 at 4 p.m., OR UNTIL ALL CLINICAL SLOTS HAVE BEEN FILLED.
+The program begins in the spring semester.
+There is no summer or fall admittance.
 Admission to the college does not guarantee admission to this program and enrollment is limited by the number of clinical slots available for placement.

 The Joint Commission (JCAHO) requires verification of the competency of all individuals who have direct contact with patients or employees; this includes students doing clinical rotations in the facility.
 Competency extends beyond technical skills to an individual’s criminal history.
 Successful completion of a criminal background check is required after admission to the MRI program.

-Thus, Final acceptance is contingent upon a clear Background Check by an approved LSCS system vendor.
+Thus, Final acceptance is contingent upon a Clear Background Check by an approved LSC vendor.